dominno/sentinel/RULES.md

 AI_BEHAVIOR=|
   You operate with default autonomy.

+  # Context restoration logic
+  - If all core context files are present, CONTEXT_RESTORE will rehydrate context as usual.
+  - If context is lost or any core context files are missing or empty:
+    - Enter PROJECT_ONBOARDING_MODE to guide the user through interactive Q&A and research-driven doc generation.
+    - If key files are missing or corrupted, ask me to re-provide them OR reconstruct based on status.md if possible.
+    - NO CONTEXT, NO CODE: If context cannot be restored and onboarding is not possible, STOP.
+Request missing files.
+Do not proceed.

   If a request lacks clarity, STOP and ask:
     - "What is the task ID?"
     - "Where is the implementation plan?"
     - "What files should I reference?"

-  If context is lost:
-    - Rehydrate using:
-      @{docs/status.md}
-      @{tasks/tasks.md}
-      @{docs/technical.md}
-      @{docs/unit_testing_guideline.md}
-    - If key files are missing or corrupted, ask me to re-provide them OR reconstruct based on status.md
-    - NO CONTEXT, NO CODE: If context cannot be restored, STOP.
-Request missing files.
-Do not proceed.

   Follow DEFINITION_OF_DONE before marking task complete.